-Tanabata (on or around the 7th July) and Obon (mid-August) are two of Japan’s biggest in summer.
-Festivities are held throughout the country (smaller scale local festivals are also in abundance) so no matter where you are, you’ll certainly have the opportunity to stock up on festival delicacies such as karaage (fried chicken) and yaki-soba (fried Japanese noodles).
+Tanabata (on or around the 7th of July) and Obon (mid-August) are two of Japan’s biggest in summer.
+Festivities are held throughout the country (smaller-scale local festivals are also in abundance) so no matter where you are, you’ll certainly have the opportunity to stock up on festival delicacies such as karaage (fried chicken) and yaki-soba (fried Japanese noodles).
 Yatta!

 Hopefully, your basic temple and shrine-related questions were answered within this introduction but let us know if we’ve missed anything.
 Got a favorite shrine or temple you’d like to recommend?
 Or any stories to share?
 Comment below!